 Gothic games clearly deploy monsters as “othered” obstacles to be defeated.
 Just as importantly, Gothic games also create mysterious and antagonistic spaces—other worlds—that dislocated players are challenged to navigate successfully.
 In Gothic games, space and location are themselves habitually rendered as Other.
 The design of game space is important to the creation of Gothic atmosphere and might be understood as translation of adjectives such as “leprous” or “eldritch” found in weird fictions such as H. P. Lovecraft’s short stories.
 The challenge for game designers is that space also has to function as a context for action and must be tailored around gameplay.
-In a ludic sense environments can also be employed to actively impede a player’s progress through space, acting therefore as antagonist.
-As such gamers often use the term “PvE” games—player versus the environment, rather than PvP—player versus player.
-In representational, narrative and ludic senses, space in Gothic games becomes hostile and strange, in some cases no longer seeming to serving human agency or purpose.
-As in Richard Slotkin’s (1985) description of the frontier, this can be a place where the known rules no longer function.
-In games, a player needs to discover and conform to what a space requires of them.
-In this sense game space takes on the guise of the (capitalized) Other, operating as an outside force that discompassionately demands strict conformity from a player.
+In a ludic sense, environments can also be employed to actively impede a player’s progress through space, acting therefore as antagonist.
+As such, gamers often use the term “PvE” games to designate player versus the environment, in contrast to “PvP” games in which the contest is player versus player.
+In representational, narrative, and ludic senses, space in Gothic games becomes hostile and strange, in some cases no longer seeming to serving human agency or purpose.
+As in Richard Slotkin’s description of the frontier, this can be a place where the known rules no longer function.
+In games, a player needs to discover and conform to what a space requires of her.
+In this sense, game space takes on the guise of the (capitalized) Other, operating as an outside force that dispassionately demands strict conformity from a player.
 Space can therefore be configured in an Othered way to provide players with a keen sense of dislocation through a disturbance from a proper or usual place or state.
-Otherness is therefore a modality deployed in games that affects both dislocation and monstrosity, investing each with their emotional and psychological power.
+Otherness is thus a modality deployed in games that affects monstrosity, as well as disclocation, discussed below, , investing each with their emotional and psychological power.

 The Place of Dislocation in Games

 The pairing of an American game setting with the Gothic usually results in some form of dislocation.
-As with the American werewolf in London in Penny Dreadful, it is an inherently spatial dimension and game media is especially good at creating literalized spaces that players can seemingly occupy.
+As with the American werewolf in London in Penny Dreadful, dislocation is an inherently spatial dimension and game media is especially good at creating literalized spaces that players can seemingly occupy.
 Gothic games in particular work hard to give a player a sense of being in and inhabiting the space of the game.
-3D graphics and first person perspective heightens perceptual engagement, enhanced by VR headsets or other forms of Augmented Reality, to strengthen a sense of presence and immediacy.
+3D graphics and first-person perspective heighten perceptual engagement, enhanced by VR headsets or other forms of Augmented Reality, to strengthen a sense of presence and immediacy.
 Game space is also important to the way story is delivered in games.
 Story is written in to what the player is asked to do in a game space and cues for such are often found in the visual or auditory design of the space and objects within that space.
-I have identified three types of dislocation that have are relevant to the American Gothic in games: the cultural, the temporal and the psychological.
+I have identified three types of dislocation that have are relevant to the American Gothic in games: the cultural, the temporal, and the psychological.

 Cultural dislocation is a feature of some games using an American setting.
 These subdivide into two: games that are made within America that thematize cultural dislocation, as with The Wolf Among Us and the Bioshock series (2K Boston/Irrational, 2007-2013), and games that approach American landscapes and culture from another cultural perspective, such as the Silent Hill series (1999-2012) and Deadly Premonition (Rising Star, 2010) made in Japan.
 Both forms of cultural dislocation raise questions about just what “America” is, what purposes it serves, and for whom.